mhdslh/notes---Kubernetes/README.md

 16-
 ![image](https://github.com/mhdslh/notes---Kubernetes/assets/61638154/c35b6761-61bd-4334-a324-42ddf33cbcd9)

+17- Rememebr namespaces provide a mechanism for isolating groups of resources within a single cluster.
+For instance, a service directs traffic to the Pods that match its selector within the same namespace.
+Pods in namespace 'my-ns' can call the service 'my-svc' in that namespace by using its name ,i.e., 'my-svc'.
+However, Pods in other namespaces must call this service as 'my-svc.my-ns'.
+This is how DNS records can be used to contact services.

 ---
 Helpful 'kubectl' commands:
 - kubectl explain <resource-type>: to find out about api version for a resource type.